habernal/emnlp2025-demos-openreview/README.md

 You can find the final reviews for your paper on the submission page in OpenReview at: {{forum_url}}

-Camera ready heads up:
+Camera ready instructions TLDR;

 * Deadline is September 19th 23:59 AoE (strict, no extensions)
-* Papers must pass the ACL pub check without any errors: https://github.com/acl-org/aclpubcheck
+* Papers must pass the ACL pub check without errors: https://github.com/acl-org/aclpubcheck
-* Otherwise, the papers will not be included in the proceedings
-* We will send a separate e-mail shortly
+* 7 pages content max

+Please prepare the camera ready following the ACL main conference.
+To upload a camera-ready version of your paper, simply go to your paper forum and click on the Edit button.
+The submissions instructions are the same as EMNLP main conference, with only difference in the page limits: final version of demo paper will be given one additional page of content (up to 7 pages) so that reviewers' comments can be taken into account.
+We do not have any length constraints for the Appendix in the final version.

+The final version should follow the EMNLP 2025 two-column format, using the supplied official style files.
+The templates can be downloaded in Style Files and Formatting.
+Please do not modify these style files, nor should you use templates designed for other conferences.
+Submissions that do not conform to the required styles, including paper size, margin width, and font size restrictions, will be rejected from the proceedings.

+[Verification] To guarantee conformance to publication standards, we will be using the ACL Pubcheck tool (https://github.com/acl-org/aclpubcheck).
+The PDFs of camera-ready papers must be run through this tool prior to their final submission.
+Please reach out to us if you have any questions.

 Best regards,